-During the first few weeks of the GCSE Sociology course, it is important to understand some of the key ideas that sociologists look at.
+During the first few weeks of Sociology courses, it is important to understand some of the key ideas that sociologists look at.
 Below are some of the resources that students can use to understand some of the key ideas in Sociology.

 Some of the key terms that you need to know in the first weeks of sociology are described in the gallery below.